eppica/Hotel-Management-System/README.md

 ## Requirements

 To run and edit this project locally, it's required that you have installed the following programs:
->This tutorial will be based on ItelliJ Idea configs
+>This tutorial will be based on IntelliJ Idea configs
 - IntelliJ
 - WAMPP
 - Tomcat
-- JDK 14
+- OpenJDK 15

 After that, you'll need to clone this repo:
 ```